 Message from the Chair

-It is with great joy and excitement that I write this first message as Chair of the Department of Philosophy; a Department with a bright past, which is determined to have an even brighter future.
+It is with great joy and excitement that I write this message as Chair of the Department of Philosophy; a Department with a bright past, which is determined to have an even brighter future.

 Thanks to a new placement policy, we are striving to make that experience as effective and successful as possible.
 We are excited to announce our two new Mellon Fellows, who will teach in Philosophy and in Humanities Core.

 We are striving to grow and our efforts will no doubt be even more effective thanks to the help of our Alumni – no matter how big or small your donation is, it will make a significant difference.